 Ralph is best known for his work on the great 19th century poet, Ghalib.
 The Famous Ghalib: The Sound of My Moving Pen introduces Ghalib’s poetry to readers who don’t know Urdu.
-I edited this new volume that brings together his writing over many years, according to guidance he left me.
+The new edition brings together his writing on Ghalib and the ghazal over many years.

 His earlier books have remained classics, and are still in print.
 Details of all of these are on the website he set up before his death, www.ralphrussell.co.uk